JonathanHarford/discord_epyc_ts/docs/PRD.md

 - **Ban**: Banning a user from playing on a server
 - **Admin Commands**: Special commands only available to server administrators or bot administrators

+## Implementation Notes

+Discord Commands are defined in `src/commands/chat`.
+Discord Interactions that are game-oriented all call Database Service methods (`src/services`) that do the actual work, and are what are tested with integration tests.
+The Database Service methods depend on pure logic functions that are tested with unit tests (no mocking).

 # Also

 - Time durations are stored as human-readable strings, e.g.